 Australia's Foreign Minister Julie Bishop has primary carriage of the G20 development agenda.
 The Foreign Minister also regularly engages across the broader G20 agenda with her international counterparts, both G20 members and non-members.
 The Department of Foreign Affairs and Trade is responsible for G20 Development Working Group meetings in 2014.

-Australia's Trade and Investment Minister Andrew Robb is responsible for steering the G20 trade agenda during Australia's host year and will chair the G20 Trade Ministers meeting to be held in July in Sydney.
-The Department of Foreign Affairs and Trade is responsible for this meeting in 2014.
+Australia's Trade and Investment Minister Andrew Robb is responsible for steering the G20 trade agenda during Australia's host year and chaired the G20 Trade Ministers meeting in July in Sydney.
+Australia has welcomed Turkey’s announcement that it will hold a G20 Trade Ministers meeting during its 2015 G20 presidency.

 International engagement activities of Australia's Prime Minister, Treasurer, Foreign Minister, Trade and Employment Ministers and G20 officials are supported by Australia's diplomatic network.
 In December 2013, the Australian Government appointed Daniel Sloper as Australia's G20 Special Representative.
 Working to Australia's Sherpa, he conducts international outreach on behalf of the G20 on the 2014 agenda.